 - Shop with a grocery list so I don’t end up buying things I won’t use before they go off.
 Note: this requires a semblance of meal planning, though for me that’s more of a vague idea of the things I’d like to eat and then eating what I’ve bought as the mood strikes/ use-by date comes into focus

-- Keep a close eye on use-by dates, both when shopping and in my cupboards and fridge, so I use stuff up before it goes bad.
+- Keep a close eye on use-by dates, both when shopping and in my cupboards, fridge and freezer, so I use stuff up before it goes bad.
 This often guides my grocery list.
+If you’re ever left with some random items in the fridge that need to go, just Google whatever it is plus any other ingredient you may want to use +recipe and you should find some good results.
 Note: best-by dated products can usually be used for longer so do a smell and mold check

 - Buy things with the least unnecessary packaging